section-engineering-education/engineering-education/articles/implementing-caching-in-nodejs-using-redis/index.md

 - Since it is your first request after hashing, it shall save the data, and then when you send the same request again it shall access the data from the cache.
 The data is configured to stay in the cache for 24 minutes.

-- **Caching on every query**: In some instances such as authorization, caching is not advisable since data is rapidly updated.
+- **Caching on every query**: In some instances such as authorization, caching may not be advisable since the data is rapidly updated.
 Real-time communication mechanisms do not also require caching.

-### Conclusion.
+### Conclusion
 Caching is great in improving the user experience of an application.
 It enables users to access data within a short response time and with less network bandwidth.
 While implementing caching, software developers should keep in mind the key considerations discussed above.

 In this article, we have covered how to implement caching on a Node.js REST API using recipe labs API as our data source and redis as our cache.